svillegascreative/contrast-grid/README.md

 Just some brief notes to keep track of where I'm at and what I'm planning to do next.

-1. [CURRENT] Make UI pretty
+1. [CURRENT] Enable add/remove colours to expand palette and grid
 1. Make permalink button copy URL to clipboard
-1. Enable add/remove colours to expand palette and grid
+1. Full a11y check

+### Issues

+- Indicator component doesn't update (contrast not reactive)
+- conditions for hiding cells is wrong

 ### Ideas